donkirkby/donimoes/docs/rules.md

     dominoes, and four pawns)
 * **Cobra Paw** is a quick-reaction game by Derek Weston.
 (2-4 players, double-six dominoes, and two dice)
+* **All Fives** is a traditional dominoes game, where you score points by making the ends add up to a multiple of five.
+(2-4 players, double-six dominoes)

 ## Unmatched Donimoes
 A puzzle I designed that's the opposite of traditional dominoes: matches are